adrianrodriguez-io/adrianrodriguez-io/README.md

 # Technologies

-Over the years I hace been using the following different technologies for some professional and personal projects.
+Over the years I have been using the following different technologies for some professional and personal projects.

 ## Databases